dstarr/ps-router-demo/README.md

-# learn-redux
+# ps-router-demo

-Just a project for me to use learning redux.
+A project used to demo the capabilities of React Router 4.